ahadik/elemental/README.md

 ##Contributing
 Please feel free to contribute to this repository!
 Any and all improvements are welcome, be it structural, visual, or just correcting/adding data.
 This repository works off of two branches, `master` and `distribution`.
 The `master` branch contains additional scripts and dependencies for working on the project.
 The `distribution` branch contains only the compiled CSS and source SASS for the bower dependency.
 Submit PRs for the `master` branch which will be merged into `distribution` once the PR is accepted.

+The raw data for the elements is contained in a CSV (`elements.csv`) found in the root of the `master` branch.
+Make changes to the data there.
+To test your changes, use the Python script also found in the root of `master`, (`converter.py`).
+The Python script writes the SASS map to the source SASS file (`scss/_elements.scss`).